-(a) MRT - PRA Senior Manager 9 (b) MRT - Risk Manager 10 (c) MRT - Not (a) or (b) Deferred Amount At least 60% for variable remuneration equal to or greater than GBP 500,000.
-At least 40% for variable remuneration less then GBP 500,000.
-Equity / Cash The deferred and non-defe remaining amount in cash. rred portion will be paid at leas t 50% in equity with the Vesting Period for deferred portion 7 years from award with no vesting until 3 years after award - vesting no faster than prorata at the end of each year on and after the 3 rd year.
-5 years from award - vesting no faster than prorata at the end of each year.
-3 years from award - vesting no faster than prorata at the end of each year.
+(a) MRT - PRA Senior Manager 12 (b) MRT - Risk Manager 13 (c) MRT - Not (a) or (b) Deferred Amount At least 60% for variable remuneration equal to or greater than GBP 500,000.
+At least 40% for variable e remuneration less then GB SP 500,000.
+Equity / Cash The deferred and non-deferred portion will be paid at least 50% in equity with the remaining amount in cash.
+Vesting Period for deferred portion 7 years from award with no vesting until 3 years after award - vesting no faster than pro-rata at the end of each year on and after the 3 rd year.
+5 years from award - vesting no faster than pro-rata at the end of each year.
+3 years from award - vesting no faster than pro-rata at the end of each year.
 Vesting Period for non-deferred portion Vests immediately at grant.
-Retention Period for deferred and non-deferred portion Equity (both deferred and non-deferred) will be subject to a Retention Period of 12 months from vesting.
+Retention Period for deferred and non- deferred portion Equity (both deferred and non-deferred) will be subject to a Retention Period of 12 months from vesting.
 Malus All unvested awards are subject to reduction, including to zero, using malus.
 Clawback All vested awards will be subject to recovery using clawback.
 Clawback Period 7 years from award.
-Can be increased to at least 10 years in certain circumstances.
-11 7 years from award.
+Can be increased to at least 7 years from award.
+10 years in certain circumstances.
+14